CameronS2005/CiD-Research/README.md

-# CiD-Spoofer
+# CiD-Research
-Caller ID Spoofer &amp; Flooder Simulation Project!
+Caller ID Spoofer & Flooder Simulation Project!
 These are not meant to be used to cause damage nor to be used in any illegal way, and only to be used in a controlled environment!

 All these scripts are configured to run on an Asterisk 18 & Freepbx Install!